 The Grid Method for Artists

 As for the practical steps, there are two ways I’d recommend you go about preparing your photo with a grid.
 The first would be to use a digital image on your tablet or phone, and then download an app to help overlay a grid on your image.
 There are lots out but I recently found one called “Artgrid by Jackson's" that is pretty easy and intuitive to use.
 Another I've used is "Copy It” which has some nice features but isn't the most user friendly to begin with.
 After you get the grid onto your image you can either export the image and print it, or work directly from your tablet.
-Please don’t try work from a phone though, as it’s too small.
+I wouldn't try work from a phone as I think it's too small, but then again maybe my eyes are not what the used to be.
 There are lots of other apps for gridding up as well, so feel free to find one that works for you.
 If you are more used to a desktop computer though, you could look at using photoshop or some of photo editing software to overlay a grid.

 The next option is to print out your photo and then tape this down to some cardboard slightly larger than the photo.
 And then overlay a transparent acetate plastic sheet down over the photo and again secure this with tape so it can’t move.
 Then you can simply draw the grid on the plastic sheet with a marker, which can later be removed when the drawing stage of the painting process is complete.